Upgrading macOS

 How to Upgrade

-We encourage you to upgrade to the most current macOS, Sequoia, via the following method:
+We encourage you to upgrade to the most current macOS, 26/Tahoe, via the following method:

-- Run “macOS Sequoia” with the Upgrade button.
+3. Run “macOS Tahoe” with the Upgrade button.

 Note:

-- Note, you may only see "macOS Ventura", in this case you machine might not be able to run Sequoia, see below.
+• Note, you may only see "macOS Sequoia", in this case you machine might not be able to run Tahoe, see below.

-Screen shots of Self Service location (you may only see Sonoma or Sequoia, not both):
+Screen shots of Self Service location (you may only see Sequoia or Tahoe, not both):

 What to expect during an Upgrade